-- 7.17 The sophisticated approach requires a detailed knowledge of the APU type, operating modes and time in these modes, aircraft operations and fuel burn and associated emission factors.
+7.16 The sophisticated approach requires detailed knowledge of the APU type, operating modes and time in these modes, aircraft operations and fuel burn and associated emission factors.
 As noted, many of these may not be available publicly and the APU manufacturers would have to be approached.
 TIM data is another factor that would need to be carefully researched and collected.
-It may be that only typical values are available for specific operators/aircraft types, and in this case, it may be necessary to use the default values of the advanced approach, but coupled with more accurate EI from the manufacturers to give a more reliable result - 7.18 The APU emissions for each aircraft APU mode of operation can then be calculated from the following formula:
+It may be that only typical values are available for specific operators/aircraft types, and in this case, it may be necessary to use the default values of the advanced approach, but coupled with more accurate EIs from the manufacturers to give a more reliable result.

+7.17 The APU emissions for each aircraft APU mode of operation can then be calculated from the following formula:

-Emissions mass = time-in-mode x fuel flow x EI, for each mode and each emissions species
+emissions mass = TIM x fuel flow x EI, for each mode and each emissions species.
+Eq.
+3-A1-8

-- Eq.
-A1-8 - 7.19 The mass of each emissions species can then be calculated for each operation by summing the emissions masses for the different power loads.
-Finally by summing up the emissions calculated for each aircraft APU operation, the total mass of each emissions species can be calculated for the emissions inventory. - 7.20 Emission indices for APUs have been made available, by the manufacturers, to some airport and aircraft operators; however due to the proprietary nature of the data, their widespread use has not been authorized.
+7.18 The mass of each emissions species can then be calculated for each operation by summing the emissions masses for the different power loads.
+Finally, by summing the emissions calculated for each aircraft APU operation, the total mass of each emissions species can be calculated for the emissions inventory.

+7.19 Emission indices for APUs have been made available, by the manufacturers, to some airport and aircraft operators; however, due to the proprietary nature of the data, their widespread use has not been authorized.
 As a result, the sophisticated approach may be available only to a few specialist inventory builders.